 We plan to continue to invest in midstream infrastructure projects, including investments in natural gas gathering, natural gas processing, crude oil gathering and natural gas transportation assets.
-These asset investments are driven by a number of different factors, including producer activity across our footprint, particularly in the Williston and Anadarko basins, as well as natural gas end-user demand.
-In 2014 we anticipate capital expenditures could total \$1.04 billion, inclusive of capital identified as maintenance spending.
+In 2014 we anticipate capital expenditures could range from \$870 million to \$940 million, inclusive of capital identified as maintenance spending.